SELECT DISTINCT

 The SELECT DISTINCT

-clause can be applied to one or more columns in the select list of the SELECT
+clause can be applied to one or more columns in the select list of the statement.

 The following illustrates the syntax of the DISTINCT